Pamblam/browser-mirror/README.md

 ## Requirements

  - **Server**
-    - A modern version of Node (I'm using 8)
+    - A modern version of Node & NPM
-    - NPM is preferred for installing the server
   - **Clients**
     - HTML5 browsers with support for ECMA6 & Websockets